 These are just some of the many proven tips for retaining great employees.
 For more details and additional guidance see the full article for How to Reduce Employee Turnover.

 Are you a pass-through entity like most small businesses?
 The way your business is classified could impact your tax responsibilities.
-The IRS designates businesses into the
+The IRS designates businesses into the following classifications:

 - Sole Proprietorships